-It will be used the project internal rate of return (IRR) as the project financial indicator, because it is the most commonly and appropriate indicator used for infrastructure project investment analysis.
-As a benchmark, it will be used the Weighted Average Capital Cost - WACC - of the project.
+The option of the project proponent was to use the project internal rate of return (IRR) as the project financial indicator, because it is the most commonly and appropriate indicator used for infrastructure project investment analysis.
+The project cashflow and the IRR were analysed by the DOE and considered correct.

+As the benchmark, it will be used the Weighted Average Capital Cost - WACC - of the project.